DFG - American Score Bay Area

 Understanding the users

-During our initial meetings, we thought that the website is meant for kids, parents, and other visitors, and coaches.
 However, as we progressed further into the development proces, we helped the stakeholders realize coaches are the primary users of the site.

 User Research

-Using interviews and surveys, we discovered new overlooked pain points
+Discovering new overlooked pain points

 User Flow

-Step 1: Migrate the Poems and build new pages to store content
+STEP 1: Migrate the Poems and build new pages to store content

 Research & Lo-Fi

-Step 2: Everything else
+STEP 2: Everything else

 After completing the migration process, we set out to fully transform the website.